amanuela97/Project/README.md

 # Team

-- Amanuel Ayezabu and Nguyen Nguyen, student at Metropolia University of Applied Sciences, Finland
+- Amanuel Ayezabu and Nguyen Nguyen, students at Metropolia University of Applied Sciences, Finland